App & Browser Testing Made Easy

 3. TeamCity is highly compatible with .NET integration.

-4. It can be used for and monitor multiple projects and branches.
+4. It can be used to monitor multiple projects and branches.

-5. The UI is very easy to use and aesthetically pleasing.
+5. The UI is straightforward to use and aesthetically pleasing.

 6. It can be integrated with version control systems such as GitLab and GitHub.